MatSe91/Lightbeam/programm/Testumgebung/Assets/FastLineRenderer/Readme.txt

 Created by Jeff Johnson

 Change Log
+1.0.1	(2016/03/15)	-	Line renderer takes the layer of the parent game object
+						-	Fix shader on mobile
 1.0		(2016/01/21)	-	Initial release

 Please read ALL of the following to get the most out of this asset.
 By reading this documentation, you will avoid a lot of problems and frustrations.